Employees who are caregivers for someone with dementia

 Support for Lee's parents

 Lee’s experience of feeling pulled in many directions is common to a lot of caregivers.
-The local Alzheimer Society in his parents’ area can help him sort out what supports are available for his father.
+The Alzheimer Society can help him sort out what supports are available for his father.
 He can also access a number of caregiver resources on this website.